aurorascharff/remix-jokes-demo/STEPS.md

 ## Browser framework

 The app has some, realistic added delay and that makes it not feel so good.
-And until we didn't actually use that much of the browser framework, only Form and Links and prefetching etc. We are able to create all this without any React-stuff.
+And until we didn't actually use that much of the browser framework, only Form and Links and prefetching etc. Does this feel like React?
+We are able to create all this without any React-stuff.
 Amazing right?

 Let's switch to another version of the app that has some UI enhancements using more of the browser framework of Remix.